Dealing With Shoulder Injuries in Evanston?

 Young patients who have suffered an acute tear or rupture in many cases will require surgery, while most others will benefit from conservative treatments, such as the ones offered in this office.

+Avoid painful overhead activity or carrying heavy objects.
 Sleeping on your irritated side, particularly with your arm outstretched overhead, is not recommended.
-You may benefit by sleeping on your side that has not been impacted with a pillow between your arm and trunk.
-Smokers should do their best to quit and find a program to help them do so, and overweight patients will recover quicker if they begin a diet and exercise program.
-Performing your home exercises is especially important.
+You may find relief sleeping on your unaffected side with a pillow between your arm and trunk.
+Smokers should do their best to quit.
+Patients who are overweight tend to recover more quickly when they begin a structured diet and exercise program.
+Consistently performing your prescribed home exercises is especially important.